anbu-05/RISCV_project/others/UART-Timer-Interrupt_Rev3.md

 - `baud ≈ clk_freq / (cfg_divider + 1)`
 - "`uart_wrap` gives software two registers: a **divider** (at `addr==8`) that sets the baud clock, and a **data** register (at `addr==C`) you write to to transmit a byte or read from to receive a byte.
 The `simpleuart` module does the actual bit-level sending and sampling using those registers."
 - "`cfg_divider` is the timing divider.
 The transmit and receive counters compare against it."
+- Grug’s top-level explicitly says his UART is a “wrapper around the simpleuart from … picorv32.”
 #### Timer
 - there is a built in timer in the picoRV32 core
 - [picorv32/README.md at main · YosysHQ/picorv32](https://github.com/YosysHQ/picorv32/blob/main/README.md#timer)